da-baranov/AspNetCore.ExtDirect/README.md

 This library implements [Ext Direct](https://docs.sencha.com/extjs/7.0.0/guides/backend_connectors/direct/specification.html) specification for the Microsoft Asp.Net Core platform.

-The author assumes that you are familiar with Visual Studio, ASP.NET Core, Sencha ExtJS, and hope that you have basic knowledge of Ext Direct.
+The author assumes that you are familiar with Visual Studio, ASP.NET Core, and Sencha ExtJS.
+Author also hopes that you have basic knowledge of Ext Direct.
 To learn more about Ext Direct RPC and Polling, please visit [Ext Direct Specification official page](https://docs.sencha.com/extjs/7.0.0/guides/backend_connectors/direct/specification.html)

 Currently the library supports the following features of Ext Direct: